-Forbes Can Smell What ‘The Rock Is Cooking’ Dwayne Johnson Listed As Highest Paid Actor Of All -Time
+‘Forbes’ Can Smell What ‘The Rock Is Cooking’: Dwayne Johnson Listed As Highest Paid Actor Of All Time

-Dwayne “The Rock Johnson has come a long way since he was cut by the Canadian Football League in 1995 and headed home with only seven dollars in his wallet.
+Dwayne “The Rock” Johnson has come a long way since he was cut by the Canadian Football League in 1995 and headed home with only $7 in his wallet.
 So far, that he made Forbes annual celebrity rich list this year, earning a special distinction along the way.
-In the twenty year history of the list, Johnson has now achieved the highest total for actor earnings.
-From June of 2017, to June of 2018, Johnson has reportedly earned $124 million dollars, or about double what he earned last year when he was ranked second on the celebrity rich list.
+In the 20-year history of the list, Johnson has now achieved the highest total for actor earnings.
+From June of 2017 to June of 2018, Johnson has reportedly earned $124 million dollars, or about double what he earned last year when he was ranked second on the celebrity rich list.

 Johnson was in good company at the top of the list with Floyd Mayweather raking in $285 million pre-tax earnings, and George Clooney coming in second with $239 million, mostly from the sale of his tequila company Casamigos.
 Kylie Jenner was third with $166.5 million in earnings, and Judge Judy Scheindlin came in fourth with $147 million in earnings, primarily from the $100 million sale of her video library.